How to Lease a Restaurant Space: Key Takeaways

 Tour each space in person with your needs checklist.
 Carefully check for:

-- Zoning approval for restaurants (ask the agent/owner directly — don’t assume!)
+- Zoning approval for restaurants

-- Past tenant type (was it previously a restaurant/bar or something else?)
+- Past tenant type

-- Parking numbers — count it yourself if in doubt!
+- Parking numbers (count it yourself if in doubt)

-- Any visible damage/old infrastructure — note if plumbing or electrical look outdated
+- Any visible damage/old infrastructure

-Write down questions for your real estate agent about upgrades or recent repairs since old systems are a main culprit for surprise costs.
 Review the key restaurant positions and roles you’ll need to support your concept in the space.

-Order a property inspection by a licensed professional before you sign.
 Insist on a report with photos and estimates to fix or replace any issues (e.g., plumbing, electrical, roof, HVAC).
 Research:

-- Current compliance with health, fire and safety codes (ask for written proof)
+- Current compliance with health, fire and safety codes

-Just as thorough due diligence is crucial when inspecting a property, ensuring compliance with health, fire, and safety codes is equally important—after all, 70% of diners are deterred by health code violations when choosing a restaurant.
+Just as thorough due diligence is crucial when inspecting a property, ensuring compliance with health, fire, and safety codes is equally important.

 Besides the base rent, drill into key sections like:

-- Lease length and options to renew (write down both start and end dates)
+- Lease length and options to renew

-- Allowed upgrades — will the landlord pay ("tenant improvements") and how much?
+- Allowed upgrades — will the landlord pay ("tenant improvements")

 - Buildout timelines and what happens if construction is delayed